aarthys04/store-data-generator/README.md

 4. Give it a name and give it "Send" permissions and then click "Create"
 5. Once created, use the name of the Key in `SHARED_ACCESS_KEY_NAME`
 6. Then click on the key in the Azure Portal to retireve the Primary Key and copy and paste that into `KEY_VALUE`
 7. Take the name of the Event Hub under the Event Hub Namespace that was created that you want to use and enter it into `EVENT_HUB_NAME`
+8. Navigate to the folder with `salesGenerator.py` and run: `python salesGenerator.py`

 #### Kafka Configuration (Azure HDInsight Kafka-based)

+1. Run the following command: `pip install kafka`
-1. Get IP addresses from two of the worker nodes and enter them into `WORKER_IP_A` and `WORKER_IP_B`
+2. Get IP addresses from two of the worker nodes and enter them into `WORKER_IP_A` and `WORKER_IP_B`
-2. Then enter the name of the Kafka topic that you want to stream the data to into `TOPIC_NAME`
+3. Then enter the name of the Kafka topic that you want to stream the data to into `TOPIC_NAME`
+4. Navigate to the folder with `salesGenerator.py` and run: `python salesGenerator.py`

 ## TODO